karekoho/json/README.md

 // Construct a json object
-// Assign a pointer to an object
-// Objects and arrays are constructed using initializer lists json j = new object {
+// Assign a pointer to an object json j = new object {
           { L"Image",
             new object {